apes22/javascript30/log.md

 **Today's Progress**: Flex Panel Gallery

 **Thoughts:** This was a really fun exercise to work on!
-We implemented an accordion panel galery using flexbox.
+We implemented an accordion panel gallery using flexbox.
 I was able to practice more with flex-grow as well as transitions and transform properties.
 We used the transform: translateY() to move p elements in an out of the page.
 We used flex-grow to increase the width of a div.

 TODO: One cool thing to try is to try to do something similar without using javascript and use something like focus.
 This however, takes away the ability to have more than one panel open.